 16. The Tenant further testified that when he received the Notice of Hearing he immediately made a request for the Notice of Termination asking in person and on the phone speaking once with a woman named Laura at the management office and another time with a woman, whose name he could not recall, at the front desk.
 This is consistent with how an individual who is advised they may be evicted by receipt of a Notice of Hearing may react as the Tenant sought out more information from his Landlord.

+17. Nonetheless, in TCHC v Zelsman, supra, the Divisional Court affirmed the analysis of the Board of the Act and the Board’s rules with respect to service as follows: 15 Subsection 191(1) of the Act says that a document like a notice of rent increase “is sufficiently given to a person” by way of a number of permissible methods including many methods other than personal service.
+Some of those permissible methods are listed in the Act and some can be found in the Board’s Rules.
+What subsection 191(1) means is that a [sic] long as someone like the Landlord in this case sends the document to the Tenant by one of the permissible methods, then under the Act the Tenant has been served whether she actually received the document or not because it was “sufficiently given” if served in accordance with section 191.
 16 This interpretation of subsection 191(1) is supported by the other provisions of the section.
 Subsection 191(3) says when a notice is served by mail (which is a permissible method of service) it is deemed to have been received five days after mailing.
 Clearly, it is not unknown for individuals not to receive things that are mailed to them but under subsection 191(3), as long as it was mailed the recipient is deemed to have received it.
 Subsection 191(2) says that when a notice is not given in accordance with one of the permissible methods it “shall be deemed to have been validly given if it is proven that its contents actually came to the attention of the person for whom it was intended within the required time period”.
 In other words the only time the Landlord has to establish the Tenant actually received the notice of termination is when it fails to use one of the methods of service that are permissible under the Act and Rules.
 As such, the Landlord does not have to establish the notice was received if properly served.
+18. The possibility remains that where service is deemed, on the facts of a case it may be proven that service was not actually effected.
+However, the evidence must be sufficient to rebut the presumption of deemed service.

 19. On the facts of this case, I find that the Tenant has not provided sufficient evidence to rebut the deemed service.
 While it is difficult to prove that something did not happen, if there were issues with the Tenant’s mail it is anticipated that other documents would not have been received outside one or two documents from the Landlord.
 As it stands, the Tenant received the Notice of Hearing from the Board via mail.